psmass/DDS-Data-model-Example/CommandResponse/README.md

 The differences in the above two use-cases is whether the device puts the Content Filter on the command or the response, and how the devices Key'd ID (the one of many Identifier) is placed in the command dependent upon who is sending the command.

-**Consumer/Service, short-lived(immediate) and long-lived commands**
+**Consumer/Service, short-lived(immediate) and long-lived commands** (e.g. Objective State)

 (e.g. Unmanned Maritime Architecture (UMAA)

 Generally there is a one-to-one relationship between consumer of a service and the service provider (the service).
 The service will positively perform any requested command(1)) so long as a current commmand is not in progress.
 If more than one consumer is directing the same service, its within the context of the service to understand the situation and recognized if it is permitted or not.
 For UMAA, services such as steerage, thrust, anchor control, it makes no sense to have mulitiple controllers issuing commands except in the case of redundancy (here one controllers commands are recognized at a time dependent upon Active or Standby role.)
 Where a service, is status only - not commanded, for example, providing sensor data - e.g., temperature, a many-to-one relationship is a possible use-case.
 Here the service application is unaware of the number of subscribers as this is handled by DDS.

 	Notes: (1) DDS Secure can be  used to authenticate permissions of a specific command from a specific consumer.

 This pattern also handles the case where a command is not necessarily immediate (can take minutes/hours/days to run - e.g., move to a way point.
 With long-lived commands one needs the abilty to manage the lifecyle of a command and monitor it's state.
 As well, if a command is running, it must be cancelled before antoher command is issued by any consumer to the service (care must be taken to allow any consumer to cancel a currently running command).
 The consumer must subscribe to bothe the command_state response (how the command itself executing - e.g. accepted, executing, error, cancelled, completed) and how the service is responding to the commmand - e.g. gps position and speed as a result of an e.g. global_pos command/way point command).